django-tastypie/django-tastypie/docs/tutorial.rst

 And since that relation isn't there, any attempt to POST/PUT new data will fail, because no ``user`` is present, which is a required field on the model.

-This is easy to fix, but we'll need to flesh out out API a little more.
+This is easy to fix, but we'll need to flesh out our API a little more.

 Creating More Resources